 (Phenomenology of Perception, II.1.c)

-Having got permission to use Shepherd’s words, the question became what to do with them.
-I realised that I didn’t want to add anything: the attraction wasn’t to how well they’d ‘set’ to music, but to what they were in themselves.
-So I left them be, and worked on a way of declamation somewhere between chant and spoken recitation, by way of John Cage.
+Having got permission to use Shepherd’s words, I found I didn’t want to add anything to them: the attraction wasn’t to how well they’d ‘set’ to music, but to what they were in themselves.
+I settled on a way of declamation somewhere between chant and spoken recitation.
 I also wanted to draw out the strong sense of embodiment in Shepherd’s text: if the singer was reading her words then in some sense she was becoming Shepherd herself, so it was logical to place her in the mountains, walking, sensing, breathing and feeling.
-This, I realised, tied in with what I wanted to make for Lucy, a singer whose bodily awareness while performing is particularly strong, and whose meticulous approach to embodying her voice (or, voicing her body) I had observed on many occasions as she performed in my ensemble.
+This tied in with what I wanted to make for Lucy, a singer whose bodily awareness while performing is particularly strong, and whose meticulous approach to embodying her voice (or, voicing her body) I had observed on many occasions as she performed in my ensemble EXAUDI.
 I asked her to sing through all the warm-up exercises she uses, starting from breathing.
 This became the starting-point for all the other vocal material in my piece, which gradually expands the range of the singer upwards and outwards from simple breath sounds.

-The piano needed to be in the mountains with the singer, not the parlour or the concert hall.
-Deciding not to use extensive inside-piano techniques I ended up cheating slightly in incorporating a tape part of sine-style tones (the precise voicing of which was achieved by my colleague Newton Armstrong – enormous thanks to him for this work) using a gamut of pitches derived from the harmonics of several prominent piano notes.
-This gave me a kind of sky to work with, and even an analogy for horizon, out of which and into which the electronic tones swell and fade.
+The piano needed to be in the mountains with the singer.
+Deciding not to use extensive inside-piano techniques, I ended up cheating slightly in incorporating a tape part of sine-style tones (the precise voicing of which was achieved by my colleague Newton Armstrong – enormous thanks to him) using a gamut of pitches derived from the harmonics of several prominent piano notes.
+This gave me a kind of sky, even an analogy for horizon, out of which and into which the electronic tones swell and fade.
 The piano part was similarly clear in concept: most of it consists of materials made from one or a few notes, divided into ‘Trembling’ and ‘Reflecting’ figures which provide a kind of variegated rhythmic drone – analogous to changes in atmosphere, light or texture in the mountain world.

 Most important is the sense of scale, and how that interacts with the level of individual detail: part of Shepherd’s genius is how she builds up the living texture of the Cairngorms in the reader’s mind through multiple vantage points, sometimes deployed with almost kaleidoscopic speed, other times slowing down to focus on one particular phenomenon in detail.
 Opening the book at random I read this paragraph: